 The group generates revenue from the provision of software licence fees and training fees.
-Refer to Notes 1 and 3 of the financial report for the accounting policy and related disclosures.
+Refer to Note 1, Note 3 and Note 17 of the financial report for the accounting policy and related disclosures.

-Revenue recognition was identified as a key audit matter due to the significance of revenue to the financial report and the degree of judgement being exercised by the group in relation to measuring the Group's progress towards the complete satisfaction of the performance obligations under the customer contract.
+Revenue recognition was identified as a key audit matter due to the significance of revenue to the financial report.
 Our audit procedures included but were not limited to:

-- Assessing the Group's revenue recognition policy's for compliance with Australian Accounting Standards, in particular the requirements of AASB 15 Revenue From Contracts With Customers. - Reviewing a sample of revenue contracts to ensure revenue was recognised in line with the revenue recognition policy by: - developing an understanding of the key terms of the arrangement - considering the Group's identification of performance obligations and - recalculating the amount of revenue recognised by the Group. - Performing analytical review procedures on all significant revenue streams. - For deferred revenue (contract liabilities) we tested a sample of balances at year end, including: - agreeing the amounts recorded to contract, invoice and payment, where appropriate - reperforming the recognition of revenue based on the satisfaction of performance obligations and - recalculating the amount of the contract liability balance at year end. - Assessing the adequacy of the related disclosures in Note 1 and Note 3 to the Financial Statements.
+- Assessing the Group's revenue recognition policies for compliance with Australian Accounting Standards, in particular the requirements of AASB 15 Revenue from Contracts with Customers. - Reviewing a sample of revenue to ensure recognised in line with satisfaction of performance obligations. - Performing analytical review procedures on software revenue streams. - For contract liabilities we tested a sample of balances at year end, including: - agreeing the amounts recorded to contract, invoice and payment, where appropriate - reperforming the recognition of revenue based on the satisfaction of performance obligations and - recalculating the amount of the contract liability balance at year end. - Assessing the adequacy of the related disclosures in Note 1, Note 3 and Note 17 to the Financial Statements.